 For the best performing cushions, the choice of which foam and fabric to use should influence each other.
 Let’s start by taking a look at foam.
-There are two types of foam we recommend for cockpit cushions: closed cell and open cell Dry Fast foam.
+There are two types of foam we recommend for cockpit cushions: CushionRite™ Flotation, a closed cell foam, and CushionRite™ Dry Fast, an open cell foam.

-A common priority in cockpit cushions is floatation capabilities.
+A common priority in cockpit cushions is flotation capabilities.
 In this case, you’ll want to use closed cell foam.
-Closed cell foam can be wrapped in just about any type of marine material, because the foam itself won’t soak up any water or moisture.
-We recommend closed cell foam for liveaboards or frequent boaters.
-Dry Fast foam is a very breathable foam and allows water to run through the cushion.
-Dry Fast foam is suitable for occasional boaters.
-We recommend using a breathable fabric like Sunbrella® or mesh fabric to accommodate this main feature of the foam.
+Closed cell foam can be wrapped in just about any type of marine material because the foam itself won’t soak up any water or moisture.
+We recommend CushionRite Flotation Foam for liveaboards or frequent boaters.
+CushionRite Dry Fast Foam is a very breathable foam and allows water to run through the cushion.
+Dry Fast is suitable for occasional boaters.
+We recommend using a breathable marine grade canvas or mesh fabric to accommodate this main feature of the foam.

 To learn more about theses different foam options to pick the one that’s best for your needs and tastes, check out the second part of our Foam Series, "Comparing Types of Cushion Foam" (#300053XHT).

 There are three main types of fabric that we recommend for cockpit cushions (vinyl, woven and mesh) and each has its pros and cons.
 Let’s break down each choice and discuss them.